NSHipster/articles/2013-12-02-nsnotification-and-nsnotificationcenter.md

 NSString * const XXFooDidBarNotification = @"XXFooDidBarNotification";
 ~~~

-Notifications are posted with `–postNotificationName:object:userInfo:` or its convenience method `–postNotificationName:object:`, which passes `nil` for `useInfo`. `–postNotification:` is also available, but it's generally preferable to have the notification object creation handled by the method itself.
+Notifications are posted with `–postNotificationName:object:userInfo:` or its convenience method `–postNotificationName:object:`, which passes `nil` for `userInfo`. `–postNotification:` is also available, but it's generally preferable to have the notification object creation handled by the method itself.

 Recall from the previous section how `name` and `object` act to scope notification dispatch.
 Developers are advised to be consistent in how objects are posted with notifications, and to have this behavior documented clearly in the public interface.